Tampons, Pads & What You Need To Know About Your Period!

 The Bigger Issue!

-Not only are there women who aren’t able to find the necessary sanitary solutions during this time, but many girls have no idea what their period is, or are made to feel ashamed about it.
-There are some amazing charities around the globe that work to provide sanitary care to women that can’t afford or don’t have access to pads, while others also teach girls about menstruation and work on de-stigmatization in communities where the subject is taboo.
+Not only are there people who aren’t able to find the necessary sanitary solutions during this time, but many have no idea what their period is, or are made to feel ashamed about it.
+There are some amazing charities around the globe that work to provide sanitary care to those who can’t afford or don’t have access to pads, while others also teach about menstruation and work on de-stigmatization in communities where the subject is taboo.
 If you would like to contribute, either with a donation or fund-raising event, please check out these charities:

 Binti: Binti currently works in India, Africa, the UK, and the US, sharing three core aspects of their menstrual dignity mission: Access (providing sanitary products), education about menstruation, and what to expect, and de-stigmatization.
 Find out more at Binti.co.uk here.